Environmental Initiative, Environmental Studies & Environmental Policy

 Minor in Environmental Studies

-A minor in Environmental Studies consists of four 4-credit courses, for a total of 16 credits.
-At least one course must be at the 300-level.
+A minor in Environmental Studies consists of four courses for a total of 15-16 credits.

 M.A.
 Environmental Policy